yh15kla9/github-lesser-known-programming-languages/README.md

   - Function tags/closures/error prompts/runtime stack traces/coroutines
   - Integrated SSA/linear scan register allocation/reflection/assembler & linker
 # O:
-- [Oberon+](https://github.com/rochus-keller/Oberon) - Oberon+ is a general-purpose, procedural and object-oriented programming language in the tradition of Oberon-07 and Oberon-2.
-The most important features of Oberon+ are block structure, modularity, separate compilation, static typing with strong type checking, generic programming, garbage collection, and type extension with type-bound procedures.
-- [Objeck](https://github.com/objeck/objeck-lang) - Objeck is an object-oriented programming language with functional features.
-Objeck emphasizes, expression, simplicity, portability, and scalability.
-The programming environment consists of a compiler, virtual machine, and command line debugger with IDE plugins.
 - [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
 - [Onyx](https://onyxlang.io/) - A data-oriented, expressive, and modern programming language
 # P: